pndavis/Hall-Monitor/README.md

-An app designed to help students find the best options for on campus housing.
+An app designed to help Pitt students find the best options for on campus housing.

+Current Features:

+A different page for each building, containing text, pictures, and an embeded map.

 Future Features:

-The ability to select multiple dorms, and compare each of them.
+The ability to select multiple dorms, and compare each of them on aspects such as price, residents, and location.

-Look through pictures of the dorms, with pictures of each room.
+Slideshows of the dorms.

-360 picture that tracks with your movement of the phone.
+Photospheres viewer that tracks with movement of the phone, allowing the user to explore the room.

-An embeded map showing the location of each building.
+An campus map showing the location of each building, and allwoing the user to pick a individual building.